Kamiyumi/GitHubUserActivityCLI/README.md

 - C#
 - .NET 9
 - GitHub REST API
-- `HttpClient` + `System.Text.Json`
+- `HttpClient` & `System.Text.Json`

 ---

 ## 🙌 Contributing

-Contributions are welcome!
-Feel free to fork this repo and open a pull request.
+Pull requests are welcome!
+If you find bugs or want to add features, feel free to fork the repo and submit a PR.

 ---